koenderks/aRtsy/README.md

 *"If you laugh at a joke, what difference does it make if subsequently you are told that the joke was created by an algorithm?" - Marcus du Sautoy, The Creative Code*

-`aRtsy` is an attempt at making generative art available for the masses in a simple and standardized format.
-The package provides algorithms for generating artworks in `ggplot2` that incorporate some form of randomness (depending on the set `seed`).
-Each algorithm has its own parameters you can tweak to produce something unique.
+The `aRtsy` package aims to make generative art accessible to the general public in a straightforward and standardized manner.
+The package provides algorithms for creating artworks that incorporate some form of randomness and are dependent on the set `seed`.
+Each algorithm is implemented in a separate function with its own set of parameters that can be tweaked.

 Good luck hunting for some good `seed`'s!